 The speed limit for all unsigned local roads is 50kph.

 How much does it cost to maintain an unmade road?

 The cost of maintaining an unmade road is nearly 3 times the cost of maintaining a sealed road.

 For comparison purposes, the City has 719km of made road network, equating to $3,000 per kilometre.
 The remaining 41km of unmade road maintenance is at a rate of $9,000 per kilometre.

 When approaching the grader with the flashing lights in operation, keep your vehicle well clear and observe any safety warning signs erected.

-If you witness hoon behaviour in the Frankston City please phone Crime Stoppers on 1800 333 000 to report it.
+If you witness hoon behaviour in the Frankston City, please call Crime Stoppers on 1800 333 000 to make a report.